Here you'll find answers to frequently asked questions. Click the categories below to find what you are looking for.

 No. These new specialisations have no equivalent under the current accreditation system, so a practitioner cannot transition straight to them.
 Practitioners holding Certified Interpreter will need to meet one of the prerequisite pathways in order to be eligible for Certified Specialist Interpreter testing.

-NAATI anticipates that we will accept transition applications until the end of 2018.
+NAATI anticipates that we will accept transition applications until July 2019.

 Should you choose not to transition, that decision is up to you.
 Each organisation (including government departments) will determine its own policies for acceptability of translations (as currently occurs).

 NAATI expects, that as we move through 2018, more and more agencies and departments will require a certified practitioner to complete the translation for it to be accepted.

 No. NAATI has made a decision that we will not list non-transitioning practitioners on the directory from January 2018.
 This is irrespective of whether the practitioner holding the accreditation or recognition is willing to pay a fee to be listed.

 You will be contacted with the details of upcoming sessions should you nominate that you need to attend a session during the transition preregistration process or on your transition application.

 Your current NAATI Number will become your customer number (to keep track of your interactions with NAATI).
 Transitioned practitioners will be issued a new NAATI Practitioner ID for professional purposes.
 Please be aware that you will not be searchable via the online directory or online verification tool using a NAATI Number after 31 December 2017.

 Certification & Other Credentials